-- It is required that the full uniform with accessories, as specified below, is to be worn in the clinical setting when providing patient care. - The laboratory coat and accessories, also specified below, may be worn in the clinical setting during assessment or observational experience. - The uniform or laboratory coat is NOT to be worn while serving as an employee of an institution. - Students are responsible for ordering and receiving their uniforms prior to the first clinical experience.
+- RN-BSN students will wear uniforms as specified by the clinical agency.
+If the agency requires students to wear the school uniform, the full uniform with accessories, as specified below, is to be worn in the clinical setting.
+The Finlandia ID badge is to be worn at all clinicals. - The laboratory coat and accessories, also specified below, may be worn in the clinical setting during assessment or observational experience. - The uniform or laboratory coat is NOT to be worn while serving as an employee of an institution. - Students are responsible for ordering and receiving their uniforms prior to the first clinical experience.
 It is recommended that two full official dress uniforms, one casual uniform, and one laboratory coat be ordered.
-Uniform purchasing information is provided in the orientation packet distributed upon acceptance to the Nursing Major. - The stethoscope, blood pressure cuff and monitor, bandage scissors, penlight, and uniform patches are to be purchased by the student.
+The required official dress uniform is to be purchased only from North Wind Books (where you can charge it to your Financial Aid account). - The stethoscope, bandage scissors, penlight, and uniform patches are to be purchased by the student.
 The first student nurse ID badge is provided by the University at no cost.
 There is a nominal fee for replacement badges.
 Uniform patches are available in the campus bookstore. - Electronic Devices use of personal electronic devices such as beepers, cell phones, cell phone cameras, and pagers are not permitted in classroom and clinical settings.
-All personal electronic devices are to be turned off in classroom and clinical settings unless the nursing instructor has granted specific permission.